-We will retain a record of having confirmed your enrolment with NHS Digital along with other identifiable information about you for 5 years and with a review of this every 5 years after the trial has finished.
+Once we have confirmed your enrolment to NHS Digital, we will securely destroy the list of other identifiable information about you for 5 years and with a review of this every 5 years after the trial has finished.
 The need to store this information for longer in relation to licensing of the vaccine will be subject to ongoing review.